-The College will also provide additional relevant resources for the community on the Title IX website.
+The College will also provide additional relevant resources for the community on the Title IX website and as listed below.
 While separate from the Policy, these additional resources are part of the College's ongoing efforts to ensure an environment free of discrimination on the basis of sex.